Optimal approximation using complex-valued neural networks: Notation, Wirtinger derivatives and special activation functions

-These operators are called the \emph{Wirtinger derivatives}.
-They have the following properties that we are going to use, which can be found for example in \cite[E. 1a]{kaup_holomorphic_1983}: \begin{enumerate} \item $\wirt$ and $\wirtq$ are both $\CC$-linear operators on the set $C^1(U; \CC)$. \item $f$ is complex-differentiable in $z \in U$ iff $\wirtq f(z) = 0$ and in this case the equality
+The Wirtinger derivatives defined in \Cref{sec:prelim} have the following properties that we are going to use, which can be found for example in \cite[E.1a]{kaup_holomorphic_1983}.
+Here, we assume that $U \subseteq \CC$ is open and $f \in C^1(U; \CC)$. \begin{enumerate} \item $\wirt$ and $\wirtq$ are both $\CC$-linear operators on the set $C^1(U; \CC)$. \item $f$ is complex-differentiable in $z \in U$ iff $\wirtq f(z) = 0$ and in this case the equality

 holds true, with $f'(z)$ denoting the complex derivative of $f$ at $z$. \item We have the conjugation rules

 \item If $g \in C^1(U; \CC)$, the following product rules for Wirtinger derivatives hold for every $z \in U$: